anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

  	<div align="center"> <img src="https://github.com/user-attachments/assets/378479b8-ac31-4527-a50a-af31882ebc59" width="700" height="300"> </div>

 - Gemini is a Google gen AI model that powers many different solutions.
-	- Gemini app
-	- Gemini for Workspace
-	- Gemini for Google Cloud
+	- Gemini app: The Gemini app is Google’s generative AI chatbot, where you can get help with writing, planning, learning, and more.
+	- Gemini for Workspace: Gemini for Google Workspace integrates gen AI into familiar Workspace apps, allowing you to do things like compose emails in Gmail, generate images in Slides, and summarize notes in Meet.
+	- Gemini for Google Cloud: Gemini for Google Cloud is your AI assistant for Google Cloud.
+It can help you write and debug code, manage and optimize cloud applications, analyze data in BigQuery, and strengthen your security posture.
+ 	- NotebookLM allows you to upload your files and then acts as a research assistant, summarizing key points, answering questions, and generating ideas, all while staying grounded in your source material.

 - Terms
 	- Multimodal model: It’s a large foundation model that is capable of processing information from multiple modalities, including text, image, and video.
 The generated content can also be in multiple modalities.